ClustRecNet: A Novel End-to-End Deep Learning Framework for Clustering Algorithm Recommendation: Introduction

 \section{Introduction}

-Selecting an appropriate clustering algorithm for an unlabeled dataset remains one of the most elusive tasks in unsupervised learning.
-Due to the diversity of input data, numerous clustering algorithms have been proposed in the literature, each possessing its strengths and limitations.
-Several studies have been dedicated to the comparison and categorization of clustering algorithms \cite{brock08,arbelaitz13,Rodriguez19,wani24}, providing valuable insights into their advantages and limitations.
+Clustering is a cornerstone of unsupervised learning, enabling the extraction of patterns from unlabeled data in complex domains such as medical informatics, social network analysis, and anomaly detection \cite{mirkin2005clustering,ezugwu2022app,oyewole2023data,zhou2024survey}.
+However, the utility of the extracted knowledge is strictly influenced by the selection of an appropriate clustering algorithm.
+Despite the proliferation of diverse clustering methodologies – ranging from classical partitioning \cite{macqueen67} to recent deep learning clustering\cite{xie2016dec}, and adaptive hybrid frameworks \cite{abhishek2026adaptive} – each characterized by specific inductive biases and operational constraints, identifying a suitable clustering algorithm for a given dataset remains a non-trivial challenge.
+While existing comparative frameworks \cite{brock08, arbelaitz13, Rodriguez19, wani24} offer valuable insights, the lack of an automated, data-driven mechanism for clustering algorithm selection remains a significant bottleneck in the development of fully autonomous intelligent systems.

-Despite these significant contributions, selecting the most suitable clustering algorithm for a given dataset remains a complex task, necessitating considerable domain knowledge and extensive trial-and-error experimentation.
-A crucial step in this process involves evaluating the quality of clustering solutions, which is typically carried out using established cluster validity indices (CVIs) \cite{HASSAN24}.
-Indices such as Silhouette (Sil) \cite{Rousseeuw87}, Calinski-Harabasz (CH) \cite{Calinski74}, Davies–Bouldin (DB) \cite{davies79}, and Dunn \cite{dunn73} reflect several criteria of cluster compactness and separation.
-However, these CVIs often fall short when dealing with datasets characterized by complex high-dimensional structures, outliers, or overlapping clusters, thereby revealing some important limitations in existing cluster validation methodologies.
+This challenge is further compounded by the difficulty of objectively validating clustering outcomes in the absence of prior labels, necessitating considerable domain knowledge and extensive trial-and-error experimentation.
+A crucial step in this process involves evaluating the quality of clustering solutions, which is typically carried out using established cluster validity indices (CVIs) \cite{HASSAN24, de2016applying,rykov2024inertia}.
+The indices such as Silhouette (Sil) \cite{Rousseeuw87}, Calinski-Harabasz (CH) \cite{Calinski74}, Davies–Bouldin (DB) \cite{davies79}, and Dunn \cite{dunn73} reflect different criteria of cluster compactness and separation.
+However, these CVIs often fall short when dealing with datasets characterized by complex structures, outliers, or overlapping clusters, thereby revealing critical limitations in existing cluster validation methodologies \cite{arbelaitz13, rykov2024inertia}.